krishnakumarg1984/phd_thesis/notes_and_tools/future_work.md

 - xmpinclude (hyperxmp)
 - binary tree
 - returntogrid
+- colophon
+- fix underfull and overfull h and vboxes
 - textsc for C-rate, especially uses like 1C
 - cite colorbrewer2
 - mendeley citation export is a problem.
 Switch to jabref if needed